jpellman/wiki.libjpel.so/Scientist-Computer-Symbiosis-Obstacles.rst

 Today, my completely ancedotal observation is that for human/computer symbiosis to be optimal, scientific researchers need:

 1. Consistent and intuitive packaging and reproducible environments.
+As an addendum, the need for consistent packaging has been a perennial issue in scientific computing- that's why Seth Vidal and Michael Stenner wrote yum_ and why SBGrid_ was created.

 #.
 Scientific literature condensed into machine-parseable data that can be readily extracted (i.e., non-voice / handwriting related NLP).
 Methods and results sections need to be easy to aggregate and evaluate at a glance- the excessive verbosity of most publications is a hindrance to scientific progress.
+Metrics similar to those aggregated in `The secret lives of experiments`_ should be automatically generated constantly, without need for painstaking human intervention.

 #.
 Related to the above, there should be open datasets that are readily discoverable.